sktroost/PyPeg/pypeg/blogpost.md

 Capture objects are created using the following bytecodes:

-- Fullcapture Position: Pushes a positioncapture object with the current index value to the capture stack.
+- `Fullcapture Position`: Pushes a positioncapture object with the current index value to the capture stack.

-- Fullcapture Simple n: Pushes a simplecapture object with current index value and size=n to the capture stack.
+- `Fullcapture Simple n`: Pushes a simplecapture object with current index value and size=n to the capture stack.

-- Opencapture Simple: Pushes an open simplecapture object with current index value and undetermined size to the capture stack.
+- `Opencapture Simple`: Pushes an open simplecapture object with current index value and undetermined size to the capture stack.

-- closecapture: Sets the top element of the capturestack to full and sets its size value using the difference between the current index and the index of the capture object.
+- `closecapture`: Sets the top element of the capturestack to full and sets its size value using the difference between the current index and the index of the capture object.

 # The RPython Implementation

-These, and many more Bytecodes were implemented in an RPython-interpreter.
+These, and many more bytecodes were implemented in an RPython-interpreter.
 By adding jit hints, we were able to generate an efficient JIT.
 We will now take a closer look at some implementations of bytecodes.